 You’ll likely pick the dress up a few days before your wedding, but it can be hard to manoeuvre and transport.
 Ask if you need to keep it in the bag and hang it up or if it’s best laid down flat?

 28. What If My Weight Changes?

 Never buy a dress to “slim down into”.
 It’ll put far too much pressure on you during an already stressful time.
-If you plan to lose weight, then start your fittings and alterations process later.
-However, if you unexpectedly lose weight in the few weeks before the wedding due to rushing around, ask how easy it will be to do last-minute tweaks.
+However, in case you unexpectedly lose or gain weight in the few weeks before the wedding, ask how easy it will be to do last-minute tweaks.